 A breastfeeding-in-paintings game at the National Gallery London

-For our research we explored the National Gallery in London with participants including women in pregnancy, a grandmother, a doula and women with new babies.
+In SAFEDI, we explored the National Gallery in London with participants including women in pregnancy, a grandmother, a doula and women with new babies.

 We then devised a game-activity for National Gallery visitors to play – with a board, stickers and a map of the paintings featuring breastfeeding around the Gallery.
 As participants find the paintings, they place a sticker on the board.
 It takes about an hour.